 What Is the Outlook for Gold Prices?

-In Figure 4, one can see a price slip on February 2 that reversed the prior sessions gain.
-This was flowed by a sharp decline of 2.79% on February 3, which marked the start of the almost one-month-long corrective channel.
+In Figure 4, one can see a price slip on February 2 that reversed the prior session gain.
+This was followed by a sharp decline of 2.79% on February 3, which marked the start of the almost one-month-long corrective channel.

-Although the price has migrated to the upper level of the channel since February 17 the inability to challenge the channel top more than once speaks to a major sense of fatigue.
-Prices are struggling to move above USD 1815 or USD1816 /Troy Oz and that implies the short-term outlook is for further declines toward the current 200-Day Moving Average that is set at USD 1838/Troy Oz.
+Although the price has migrated to the upper level of the channel since February 17, the inability to challenge the channel top more than once speaks to a major sense of fatigue.
+Prices are struggling to move above USD 1815 or USD1816 /Troy Oz, and that implies the short-term outlook is for further declines toward the current 200-Day Moving Average, which is set at USD 1838/Troy Oz.

 If the softer pattern endures, indeed, becomes ingrained, then over the next three months, gold will likely decline towards USD 1772 to 1782/Troy Oz.